-One can see the appearance of the $\Strans$ operator in the definition of $\Wtrans{\nn}{\uu}{}$ as a correction to this issue.
+The first main difference between the $\Utrans{}$ and $\Wtrans{\nn}{\uu}{}$ operators --- the appearance of the $\Strans$ operator --- can be viewed as a necessary compensation for this issue.
 One concern one might have is that this ``correction'' effectively creates two copies of each singular value (a positive one and a negative one).
 Fortunately, our primary interest is in understanding the largest singular value (that is, the largest root of $\Strans p$), and so the addition of extra negative roots will prove to be irrelevant in our analysis.